Sudden Infant Death Syndrome (SIDS)

 - Get prenatal care.
 Early and regular prenatal care can help reduce the risk for SIDS.
 You should also follow a healthy diet and not smoke or use drug or alcohol while you are pregnant.
 These things may reduce the chance of having a premature or low-birth-weight baby.
 Premature or low-birth-weight babies are at higher risk for SIDS.

 - Use proper bedding.
 Your baby should sleep on a firm mattress or other firm surface covered by a fitted sheet.
 Do not use fluffy blankets or comforters.
 Do not let your baby sleep on a waterbed, sofa, sheepskin, pillow, or other soft materials.
-Do not put soft toys, pillows, or bumper pads in the crib while your baby is younger than 1 year old.
+Do not put soft toys, pillows, or bumper pads in the crib while your baby is younger than 1-year-old.

 - Avoid overheating.
 Keep your baby warm but not too warm.
 The temperature in your baby’s room should feel comfortable to you.
+Avoid over bundling, overdressing, or covering an infant's face or head.

 - Don't allow smoking around your baby.
 The risk of SIDS is higher for babies whose mothers smoked during pregnancy.
 Do not smoke when you are pregnant and do not let anyone smoke around your baby.
 Babies and young children exposed to smoke have more colds and other diseases, as well as a higher risk for SIDS.